The relationship between structure and function in locally observed complex networks: Introduction

 \section{Introduction}

 Given that complex systems are almost invariantly composed by a large number of interacting elements, they can be efficiently represented and studied in terms of complex networks~\cite{newman:2003,barabasi:2002,costa:2011}.
 In this representation, their structural and dynamical properties can be extracted and investigated.
-Typically, the structure of such networks is quantified in terms of several measurements~\cite{costa:2007}, reflecting different properties of the respective topology (e.g. node degree, shortest paths, centralities) and geometry (e.g. arc length distances, angles, spatial density).
+Typically, the structure of such networks is quantified in terms of several measures~\cite{costa:2007}, reflecting different properties of the respective topology (e.g. node degree, shortest paths, centralities) and geometry (e.g. arc length distances, angles, spatial density).

 A great deal of the investigations about structure and function in complex systems has focused on trying to predict the dynamics from specific structural features~\cite{vespignani:2008,boccaletti:2006,dorogovtsev:2008}.
-Such an ability would provide the means for effectively controlling real-world systems.
-Despite the growing number of works devoted to this problem, the knowledge about the relationship between the structural and dynamical properties remains incipient because of three main reasons: (a) dynamics is often summarized in terms of global statistics, which overlooks its intricacies; (b) the investigation often focuses on linear relationships such as correlations between structural and dynamical features; and (c) several effects, such as initial conditions, network topology, stochasticity or dynamical differences from node to node are not selectively fixed or controlled.
+Such an ability would provide the means for effectively controlling real-world systems \cite{liu:2011}.
+Despite the growing number of studies devoted to this problem, the knowledge about the relationship between the structural and dynamical properties remains incipient because of three main reasons: (a) dynamics is often summarized in terms of global statistics, which overlooks its intricacies; (b) the investigation often focuses on linear relationships such as correlations between structural and dynamical features; and (c) several effects, such as initial conditions, network topology, stochasticity or dynamical differences from node to node are not selectively fixed or controlled.
+Still, there are some notable examples of local analysis previously done on complex networks.
+Garde\~nes et al. \cite{gardenes:2007} studied how synchronization takes place on heterogeneous random systems, in comparison to their homogeneous counterparts.
+They found that the systems differ by the way smaller synchronized groups are formed while increasing the coupling strength of the Kuramoto oscillators.
+Kitsak et al. \cite{kitsak:2010} used the k-shell index to find nodes having a high potential to spread a disease in a network.
+Their fundamental result was that it is possible to predict the number of infected nodes of the entire system by knowing only the k-shell of the initial infected node.
+Still on the subject of epidemics, there are other works concerning local analysis \cite{barthelemy:2004,satorras:2002} as well as the use of temporal networks to show the importance of initial conditions \cite{rocha:2011}.
+Another good example of local structural analysis that can be translated to dynamical behavior is the study of motifs \cite{milo:2002,sporns:2004}.